 RigidBody2D root node and lo and behold, I found a

 scale property!
 In fact, every child node of my Mob scene contains a

 scale of the root node, it would reflect accordingly on all child nodes instead of having to modify them one by one.
 I updated the x and y properties of

 scale and everything reduced in size as per my initial assumptions however, a warning also popped up.

-Usually warnings can be ignored (like npm install warnings!) so I decided to just run the game and see if mobs are actually smaller than before.
-Surprisingly, the mobs remained its’ original size.
+Usually warnings can be ignored so I decided to just run the game and see if mobs are actually smaller than before.
+Surprisingly, the mobs remained its original size.
 A quick google search of this warning taught me that you should not modify the

 scale of a

-RigidBody2D because it will simply revert to it’s original / default values.
+RigidBody2D because it will simply revert to the original / default values.
 This meant that I should instead modify the